aleph2c/miros/doc/patterns.rst

 Let's discuss this diagram.

-Instead of creating two :term:`orthogonal regions<Orthogonal Region>` of polling and processing we nest processing inside of polling.
 We use INIT_SIGNAL events to climb into the idle state.

 We create a TIME_OUT ultimate hook, which is a method that can be used by any state within the statechart.
 This ultimate hook counts up each time it sees a TIME_OUT and once this count hits 3 it posts an artificial event with the signal DATA_READY.

-Once the RTC is completed, idle will catch the DATA_READY signal and transition into busy.
+Once the :term:`RTC<Run To Completion>` process is completed, idle will catch the DATA_READY signal and transition into busy.
 The busy state catches the TIME_OUT event which means that it will not escape to the ultimate hook in polling.
 Instead it uses it to count up a busy_count and when it hits 2 it will transition back into idle.

 Now, let's write the code: